IgorBuchelnikov/ObservableComputations/README.md

 				Orders = new ObservableCollection<Order>();

 				paidOrders =
-					Orders.CollectionDispatching(_ocDispatcher)  // direct the computation to the background thread .Filtering(o => o.PaidPropertyDispatching.Value)
+					Orders.CollectionDispatching(_backgroundDispatcher)  // direct the computation to the background thread .Filtering(o => o.PaidPropertyDispatching.Value)
-						.CollectionDispatching(_wpfOcDispatcher,
+					.CollectionDispatching(_mainDispatcher,
-							_ocDispatcher); // return the computation to the main thread from the background
+						_backgroundDispatcher); // return the computation to the main thread from the background one

 				unpaidOrders = Orders.Filtering(o => !o.Paid);